rd-alliance/metadata-catalog-dev/README.md

   * `title`: searches within the title using regular expression syntax.

   * `keyword`: searches for an exact match within the list of keywords.
+To search for more than one keyword at once, separate the keywords with pipes, e.g. `keyword=Astronomy|Biology`.

   * `keyword_id`: accepts a URI from the UNESCO Vocabulary, which is translated into a keyword and used as for `keyword` above.